 Click Submit to start the submission.
 You must supply your HMRC credentials again.

-You will get a mandatory message required by HMRC, click ok and then you will see a progress bar for the VAT information being submitted to HMRC.
+You will get a mandatory message required by HMRC, where you just choose the OK button, so that you will see a progress bar for the VAT information being submitted to HMRC.

 When the submission is complete you will see the VAT Response window.

 To submit VAT Daybook returns

 Create the column codes for GB country code for all the boxes in VAT Daybook report (Cards >> Company >> VAT Daybook report)

 Create and Post Purchase and Sales transaction with Tax for GB customer and vendor.

 If you want to view the report before submission then select the draft option in VAT Daybook report(Routines >> Company >> VAT day book report)